What is a Consumer Directed Care in Home Care PackageNicole

 There is specific financial information for self-funded elders on our page “what are the costs of a Home Care Package”.

 Who gets priority access to a Government subsidised Consumer Directed Care (CDC) Home Care Package?

 From the 27th of February 2017, the ACAT (Aged Care Assessment Team) decides the priority allocation of Home Care Packages (HCPs).
-Elders on the National Queue do not necessarily access a Home Care Package purely on a “first come, first served” basis, though notice is taken as to how long an elder has been waiting for their Home Care Package.
+Elders on the National Queue do not necessarily access a Home Care Package purely on a “first come, first served” basis, though notice is taken as to the date of your ACAT Assessment.